Exchequer: Origins

-It is unknown exactly when the Exchequer was established, but the earliest mention appears in a royal writ of 1110 during the reign of King Henry I. The oldest surviving Pipe Roll is that of 1130 (already in mature form, indicating that such records existed for some time beforehand, though they do not survive).
-In the 1490s around 90 percent of the King revenue was received by the Exchequer.
-Pipe Rolls form a mostly continuous record of royal revenues and taxation; however, not all revenue went into the Exchequer, and some taxes and levies were never recorded in the Pipe Rolls.
+When the Exchequer was established is not known, but the earliest mention appears in a royal writ of 1110 (during the reign of King Henry I), addressed from Roger of Salisbury and Ranulf the Chancellor to the barones de scaccario (Barons of the Exchequer).
+The oldest surviving Pipe Roll dates from 1130 and is already in mature form (indicating that such records existed for some time beforehand, although they do not survive).
+The Pipe Rolls form a mostly continuous record of royal revenues and taxation (though not all revenue went into the Exchequer, so some taxes and levies were never recorded in the Pipe Rolls).
+A document known as the Dialogus de Scaccario provides a detailed description of the Exchequer and its workings in the reign of Henry II; it is believed to date from the late 1170s.